Fractional Sobolev isometric immersions of planar domains: Fractional Sobolev spaces, an overview and some facts

 We conclude our presentation of fractional Sobolev spaces by a final useful observation.
 For $n\ge 2$ let the differential and integral operators $\lap$, $\lap^{-1}$ and the Riesz transform $\mathcal R$ be respectively defined by the Fourier symbols $|\xi|^2$, $|\xi|^{-2}$ and $i \xi /|\xi|$.
 It is known that $\lap^{-1}$ is a well-defined operator and coincides (modulo a conventional sign) with the Newtonian potential on $L^2(\R^n) \supset C^\infty_c(\R^n)$.
 By a classical theorem \cite[Corollary 5.2.8]{G14} the Riesz transform is a bounded operator from $L^p(\R^n)$ into $L^p(\R^n, \R^n)$ when $1<p<\infty$.
-It is a linear operator commuting with differentiation, hence, via the interpolation property \cite[Theorem 1.6]{Lun}, we obtain that for any $0<s<1$ and $1<p<\infty$.
-An argument by duality yields the same estimate for $-1<s<0$.
-Combining this fact with \eqref{neg-frac}, we obtain Taking into account the fact that $f= -{\rm div} (D \lap^{-1} f)$, we conclude with
+It is a linear operator commuting with differentiation, hence, via the interpolation property \cite[Theorem 1.6]{Lun} and a scaling argument, and in view of the fact that $\mathcal R \cdot \mathcal R f= -f$ we obtain that for any $0<s<1$ and $1<p<\infty$.
+An argument by duality yields the similar estimate